-P&J’s restaurant is a non-profit, 50-seat live - learning laboratory, with emphasis on educational rather than business goals.
+P&J’s restaurant is 50-seat live - learning laboratory, with emphasis on educational rather than business goals.

 Meal service is provided to faculty, staff, students, and public visitors.
 Reservations are strongly encouraged as P&J’s routinely sells out.